digbijayeeniPattanaik/Connecterra/README.md

 Part 2.
 You also need to write a simple API that can answer the questions listed above.

 1. How many cows are pregnant on farm "A" on a specific date?
-    - The API which can be used to achieve this is implemented under  - GET  ​/api​/Cows​/count - Get Cow count base on farm , state and Date
+    - The API which can be used to achieve this is implemented under  - GET  ​/api​/Cows​/count - Get Cow count based on farm ,state and Date.
+    - This is achieved by checking the audit details.
 2. How many sensors died in June across the platform?
-    - The API which can be used to achieve this is implemented under  - GET  ​/api​/Sensors​/count - Get Sensor Count per month based on status
+    - The API which can be used to achieve this is implemented under  - GET  ​/api​/Sensors​/count - Get Sensor Count based on month and status
+    - This is achieved by checking the audit details.
 3. On average how many new sensors are deployed every month in 2020?
-    - The API which can be used to achieve this is implemented under - GET  ​/api​/Sensors​/average - Get Sensor Average per month
+    - The API which can be used to achieve this is implemented under - GET  ​/api​/Sensors​/average - Get Sensor Average based on year and status
+    - This is achieved by checking the audit details.